Matthew-Taber/ss-docs/best-practices/index.md

 Business users can:

 - Access secrets: They can create, update and delete their own secrets within SS.
 For example, A user signing up for an online service can use the password generator to create a strong password, store that password in SS, and use the Web Password Filler to log in later.
 - Request and approve access to secrets:  Non-privileged secrets may need approval workflows.
 Business users can request access to these secrets and can act as approvers.
-For example, if access to an organization’s social media accounts requires authorization from a member of the marketing team, a business user can request access to the secret, and another business user can approve access.
+For example, if access to an organization's social media accounts requires authorization from a member of the marketing team, a business user can request access to the secret, and another business user can approve access.
 - Share secrets with other users: Business users can share non-privileged secrets with other users of SS, whether or not they are business users.
 - Access secrets using the mobile app:  Business users can use the Thycotic PAM application to access and manage their secrets.
 - Use launchers: Business users accessing secured, but not privileged, systems can use SS launchers.
 For example, a user in a secure network segment who can only access an application via RDP may use an RDP launcher, as long as the tasks they are performing do not require privileged access.